Probing the chiral magnetic wave in pPb and PbPb collisions at $ \sqrt{\smash[b]{s_{_{\mathrm{NN}}}}} = $ 5.02 TeV using

 Note that the results reported here and elsewhere~\cite{Adam:2015vje, Adamczyk:2015eqo} used the same population of particles to measure both $v_{n}$ and $A^\text{true}_\text{ch}$.
-If, instead, the $A^\text{true}_\text{ch}$ and $v_{n}$ values are determined for the same events as shown in Fig.~\ref{fig:figure3}, but for two distinct groups of randomly selected particles from each event, the slope parameter for each subgroup is found to be reduced by about a factor of three compared to that for the full particle sample.
-This suggests that the observed correlations are not of a collective nature as expected in the CMW, but are more suggestive of a local effect, e.g., the LCC mechanism.
+However, the slope parameters are found to be reduced by about a factor of three, if the $A^\text{true}_\text{ch}$ and $v_{n}$ values are determined by two distinct groups of randomly selected particles.
+This suggests that the observed correlations are not of a collective nature.